avsm/eeww/README.md

 - adding an element to the left or the right in time and space O(1)
 - taking an element from the left or the right in time and space O(1)
 - removing a previously added element from a sequence in time and space O(1)
-- removing an element while the sequence is being transversed.
+- removing an element while the sequence is being traversed.

 ## History